 CCS must be deployed on a massive scale to have a significant impact on CO2 emissions.

-90% of CO2 emissions from the latest-generation coal-fired power plants could be stored underground
+90% of CO2 emissions from the latest-generation coal-fired power plants could be stored underground.

 Many experts argue that CCS is necessary.
 If the technology becomes widespread, coal could continue to provide much of the world's energy supply well into this century--while contributing very little to greenhouse warming.
-And most scientists think there's room underground in certain kinds of rocks for all the CO2 that we could produce from burning coal, though some sites may not be conveniently located.
+And most scientists think there's room underground in certain kinds of rocks for all the CO2 that we could produce from burning coal, although some sites may not be conveniently located.

 The Right Rock

 The Utsira formation in the North Sea is an ideal site for storing fluid CO2: the formation is enormous and could store several centuries worth of CO2 emissions from European power plants.
-Further, an 80 meter (260 foot) layer of impenetrable shale rests on top, preventing CO2 from escaping.
+Further, an 80-meter (260-foot) layer of impenetrable shale rests on top, preventing CO2 from escaping.
 Similar sites exist around the world deep below both ocean and land.